cgrace0044/stillorgan-tennis/README.md

 - The code used for setting up the page i.e. header, footer and inspiration for the gallery page was taken from the Code Institute Love Running project.
 - I watched this video on Youtube as inspiration for the 'Meet Our Coaches' section: [Free Code Camp](https://www.youtube.com/watch?v=OXGznpKZ_sA)
-- For clarification on various CSS style rules I used the following website:[W3Schools](https://www.w3schools.com/)
+- For clarification on various CSS style rules I used the following website: [W3Schools](https://www.w3schools.com/)
-- For various HTML and CSS issues I used the tutorials on the Code Institute Website[Code Institute](https://learn.codeinstitute.net/)
+- For various HTML and CSS issues I used the tutorials on the Code Institute Website: [Code Institute](https://learn.codeinstitute.net/)

 ## Acknowledgments